Construction Loan Manager

 Results

 The entire system is working well with 235 commercial and residential loans currently active in the system (valued at over $190m).
-The system averages 143 inspections submitted per month with over 90% of that being submitted by one inspector.
+The system averages 143 inspections submitted per month.

-Because the software is not developed by a third-party company, it has saved the credit union many thousand dollars in licensing fees.
+Because the software is not developed by a third-party company, it has saved the credit union of thousands dollars in licensing fees.

 Technologies Used